mcdeoliveira/pyctrl/doc/tutorial.rst

 The notion of *device* is much more than a simple convenience though.
-By having the controller dynamically initialize a block by providing the module and class as strings to :py:meth:`ctrl.Controller.add_device`, the arguments :py:data:`'ctrl.block.clock'` and :py:data:`'TimerClock'` above, you can initialize blocks that rely on specific hardware remotely using our :ref:`Client Server Architecture`, as you will learn later.
+By having the controller dynamically initialize a block by providing the module and class names as strings to :py:meth:`ctrl.Controller.add_device`, i.e. the arguments :py:data:`'ctrl.block.clock'` and :py:data:`'TimerClock'` above, it will be possible to remotely initialize blocks that rely on the presence of specific hardware using our :ref:`Client Server Architecture`, as you will learn later.

 In some situations it might be helpful to be able to reset a controller to its original configuration.
 This can be done using the